rsherman1/certificate-cards/README.md

 ## Art Direction

-Utlizes EWU colors for cards, with background showcasing the U. District Gateway Bridge.
+Utilizes EWU colors for cards, with background showcasing the U. District Gateway Bridge.

 ## Why Does This Exist?
 - Standalone site to showcase certificates